 iCloud Doesn’t Back Up Your Computer

 Making matters worse, it’s a “space permitting” solution.
-Apple gives you a scant 5 GB of free space with an iCloud account.
-To put that in context, the smallest iPhone 7 ships with 32 GB of space.
+Apple gives you a scant 5GB of free space with an iCloud account.
+To put that in context, the iPhone 11 (the smallest you can order from the factory) ships with a minimum of 64GB of space.
 So right off the bat, you have to pay extra to back up a new device.
-Many of us who use the free account don’t want to pay for more, so we get messages telling us that our devices can’t be backed up.
+Many people who use the free account don’t want to pay for more, so they get messages telling them that their devices can’t be backed up.

 More importantly, iCloud doesn’t back up your Mac.
 So while data may be synced between devices in iCloud, most of the content on your Mac isn’t getting backed up directly.

-Be Wary of “Store In iCloud” and “Optimize Storage”
+Be Wary of “Store in iCloud” and “Optimize Storage”

 Macs, with their high-performance hard drives, can run chronically short of local storage space.
-These new storage optimization features can offset that problem by moving what you’re not using to iCloud.
+These storage optimization features can offset that problem by moving what you’re not using to iCloud.
 As long as you stay connected to iCloud.
 If iCloud isn’t available, neither are your files.

 iCloud Drive Isn’t a Backup Either

 iCloud Drive is another iCloud feature that can lull you into a false sense of security.
 It’s a Dropbox-style sync repository—files put in iCloud Drive appear on the Mac, iPhone, and iPad.
 However, any files you don’t choose to add to iCloud Drive are only available locally and are not backed up.

 iCloud Drive has limits, too.
-You can’t upload a file larger than 15 GB.
+You can’t upload a file larger than 50GB.
 And you can only store as much as you’ve paid for—hit your limit, and you’ll have to pay more.
-But only up to 2 TB, which will cost you $19.99/month.
+But only up to 2TB, which will cost you $9.99/month.